terrancexia/Instacart/README.md

-# Instacart - Predicting what will customer order next
+# Instacart - Predicting What Will Customer Order Next